 And I think Greg described it perfectly.

-Okay, but here's the thing.
+Okay, but here's the thing: this is three years.

 The media in this country and the Democratic Party, they were dragging us through the mud for three long years.